Greensill review will address questions over lobbying, says Johnson

-LONDON (Reuters) -British Prime Minister Boris Johnson said on Tuesday a review into lobbying, especially by company Greensill Capital, would answer questions about supply chain finance and the efforts to influence government by former Prime Minister David Cameron.
+LONDON (Reuters) - British Prime Minister Boris Johnson said on Tuesday an independent review would have “carte blanche” to look into lobbying, especially former Prime Minister David Cameron’s work for Greensill Capital.

 The role Cameron played in trying to lobby ministers on behalf of the failed finance company has raised questions about government access, particularly by former ministers who take up paid employment with private firms.

+It has also fuelled accusations that Johnson’s government operates a so-called “chumocracy” where contracts are handed to friends - a charge denied by the government, which says that Cameron’s lobbying did not result in his desired aim.

-Johnson’s spokesman said the review would not have legal powers but would have access “to all the necessary information required and engage with those involved at the time”.
+Johnson’s spokesman said the review would not have legal powers - something the main opposition Labour Party said added to the impression that the review was “a Conservative cover up”.

-The former prime minister has indicated he will take part in the review, but the main opposition Labour party has said the government’s response does not go far enough.

-“I think people have just got questions that they need to satisfy themselves, including me, about how this supply chain finance stuff is going to work,” Johnson told reporters.

-Asked what he made of the behaviour of his former boss Cameron, Johnson said: “That’s a matter for Nigel,” referring to Nigel Boardman, who will lead the investigation into Greensill.
+Asked what he made of the behaviour of his former boss Cameron, Johnson told reporters: “That’s a matter for Nigel,” referring to Nigel Boardman, a partner at law firm Slaughter and May, who will lead the investigation into Greensill.

 He said Boardman would have “pretty much carte blanche to ask anybody whatever he needs to find out”.